-County the right to investigate my dr ain a valid driver's license.
-Further, I herewith grant Bonner river's license record at any time.
-My current driver's license is and is License Number
+I understand I am required to maintain a valid driver's license.
+Further, I herewith grant Bonner County the right to investigate my driver's license record at any time.
+My current driver's license i issued from the State of and is License Number I understand the operation of this vehicle in a safe operating condition is my responsibility.
+If this vehicle becomes unsafe, it is my responsibility to notify my supervisors immediately.
+I have read and agree to the provisions of this vehicle assignment agreement and the requirements of the Vehicle Use Policy.
+Print Full Name Signature Date

-· and is Electise (variber

-· chicle in a safe operating condition is my responsibility.
-If this sponsibility to notify my supervisors immediately.

-I have read and agree to the provision requirements of the Vehicle Use Pol ons of this vehicle assignment agreement and the licy.

-Print Full Name -

-Signature -

-Date -